skochdev/react-mini-projects/README.md

 - While data is loading, a load indication is displaying
 - Utilizing styling along with event handler and useState to implement dynamic change of the details tab, depending on the tab selected
-- Basic styling so it is not looks too ugly
+- Basic styling so it doesn't look too ugly

 ---